What is a Power Plant Operator?

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-In the United States, there were 36,100 jobs for Power Plant Operator in 2016.
+There were about 36,100 jobs for Power Plant Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Power Plant Operator by 2026.
 Due to new job openings and attrition, there will be an average of 3,200 job openings in this field each year.

 The states with the most job growth for Power Plant Operator are Nevada, Texas, and North Dakota.
 Watch out if you plan on working in Wisconsin, Montana, or Maine.
 These states have the worst job growth for this type of profession.